-Full-day workshops/intensives are five hours long, and I am flexible with start and end times but it needs to include some time for a lunch break (where I can restructure our afternoon session according to what was learnt during our morning together.
+Full-day workshops/intensives/marathons are usually five hours long, and I am flexible with start and end times but it needs to include some time for a lunch break (where I can restructure our afternoon session according to what was learned during our morning together.

 Who do you not work with?

 I work with people who want to learn and grow, at least at an individual level.
 You do not have to know how to fix things, just that you want to.

 I do not work with anyone who doesn't want to be there or feel they have anything to learn and so do not want to participate in the process - where (s)he may feel that it's purely the partner's fault and so they are not willing to learn and grow from the mentorship process.